ddablib/ddablib.github.io/ResFile/1/Examples/Example10.md

 The comments in the code should explain what is happening.

-**Alternative Approach<sup>v1.1</sup>**
+**Alternative Approach [~>1.1]**

-The above code can be simplified when using v1.1 of the Resource File Unit because of its new _[LoadDataFromFile](../API/TPJResourceEntry-LoadDataFromFile.md)_ method.
+The above code can be simplified when using v1.1 of the Resource File Unit because of its new _[LoadDataFromFile](../API/TPJResourceEntry-LoadDataFromFile.md)_ [~>1.1] method.
 Using this method we can replace all the stream processing code between the `// Copy source file into resource data` comment and the end of the loop with a single line of code:

 ```pascal
       ...